Vivek Express

 Vivek Express refers to multiple related express trains on the Indian Railways network.
 These services were launched in 2013 to commemorate the 150th birth anniversary of Swami Vivekananda.
 One of the Vivek Express trains, the one from to Kanyakumari, is the longest route on the Indian Railways network, in terms of distance and time, and is currently the 28th longest in the world.

+Traction

+Earlier some of the first Vivek Express trains ran with Diesel traction like Vatva-based WDM-3A or WDM-3D and Sabramati-based WDP-4.
+Now they use Electric traction like WAP-4, WAP-5 and WAP-7.

 List of Vivek Express Trains

 As of June 2024, there are 4 pairs of Vivek Express trains.

-Dibrugarh - Kanniyakumari Vivek Express
+Dibrugarh - Kanniyakumari Vivek Superfast Express

 This Daily Superfast train, numbered 22503 / 22504, is currently the longest train route in the Indian subcontinent.
 It connects Dibrugarh to Kanniyakumari.
 It runs 4155 km in 74:20 hours with 57 intermediate stops.
-This train runs through Assam, Nagaland, West Bengal, Bihar, Orissa, Andhra Pradesh, Kerala and Tamil Nadu.
+This train runs through Assam, Nagaland, West Bengal, Bihar, Odisha, Andhra Pradesh, Kerala and Tamil Nadu.
 This train also passes through Sahibganj district and Pakur district of Jharkhand but it does not have any stoppages there.